1

 What does a computer assistant do?

-A computer assistant provides technical support by troubleshooting hardware and software issues, setting up and maintaining computer systems, and assisting users with technology-related questions.
+A computer assistant provides technical support by troubleshooting hardware and software issues, setting up and maintaining computer systems, and assisting users with technology-related tasks.
 They often work in office environments, using tools like diagnostic software and may require basic certifications or knowledge of operating systems and network fundamentals.

 What are Computer Assistants?